-- Screening shall be a year-round visually impermeable barrier that may be either existing, constructed, or a combination thereof. - Screens may consist of natural topographic landforms, rock outcrops, or vegetation that is dense enough to be visually impermeable. - Constructed screens may consist of built screens, such as solid walls or fences, topographic screens, such as berms or landforms, vegetative screens consisting entirely of evergreen material, or a combination thereof. - 4.
+- 1. Screening shall be a year-round visually impermeable barrier that may be either existing, constructed, or a combination thereof. - 2.
+Screens may consist of natural topographic landforms, rock outcrops, or vegetation that is dense enough to be visually impermeable. - 3.
+Constructed screens may consist of built screens, such as solid walls or fences, topographic screens, such as berms or landforms, vegetative screens consisting entirely of evergreen material, or a combination thereof. - 4.
 Vegetative screens shall be visually impermeable year-round.
 Vegetative screens shall be a minimum of two shrubs deep, to a minimum depth of six (6) feet and spaced at such an interval to achieve a visually impermeable screen within three growing seasons (i.e., spacing to be determined by expected rate of growth, not the shrub's mature size).
-The minimum height of a screen is three (3) feet upon installation in car parking areas and six feet in other locations, a higher height shall be required if the parking area, loading dock, exterior storage, or other unsightly area is at an elevation lower than the public way, residences, and principal entrances of buildings on abutting lots.
+The minimum height of a screen is three (3) feet upon installation in car parking areas and six feet in other locations.
+A higher height shall be required if the parking area, loading dock, exterior storage, or other unsightly area is at an elevation lower than the public way, residences, and principal entrances of buildings on abutting lots.
 The height of screens can be the result of combining landforms or natural elevation changes with vegetative material.
-Screens shall not be located to impede vehicular or pedestrian traffic. - Trails and other passive recreational amenities may be located in buffer strips upon review by the Board.
+Screens shall not be located to impede vehicular or pedestrian traffic.
+Vegetative screening shall be noninvasive. - 5.
+Trails and other passive recreational amenities may be located in buffer strips upon review by the Board. - 6.
+Refer to Section 8.,16 of these Regulations for full landscaping requirements.